Tutorial: Reporting on automatic user account provisioning

-- Source System - The repository of users that the Azure AD provisioning service synchronizes from.
-Azure Active Directory is the source system for the majority of pre-integrated provisioning connectors, however there are some exceptions (example: Workday Inbound Synchronization).
+- Source System - The repository of users that the Microsoft Entra provisioning service synchronizes from.
+Microsoft Entra ID is the source system for most preintegrated provisioning connectors, however there are some exceptions (example: Workday Inbound Synchronization).

-- Target System - The repository of users that the Azure AD provisioning service synchronizes to.
-This is typically a SaaS application (examples: Salesforce, ServiceNow, G Suite, Dropbox for Business), but in some cases can be an on-premises system such as Active Directory (example: Workday Inbound Synchronization to Active Directory).
+- Target System - The repository of users where the Microsoft Entra provisioning service synchronizes.
+The repository is typically a SaaS application, such as Salesforce, ServiceNow, G Suite, and Dropbox for Business.
+In some cases the repository can be an on-premises system such as Active Directory, such as Workday Inbound Synchronization to Active Directory.

-Azure Active Directory > Enterprise Applications > All applications > LinkedIn Elevate
+Identity > Applications > Enterprise applications > All applications > LinkedIn Elevate

-From here, you can access both the provisioning progress bar and the provisioning logs, described below.
+From the all applications area, you access both the provisioning progress bar and provisioning logs.

 Provisioning progress bar

 The provisioning progress bar is visible in the Provisioning tab for a given application.
-It is located in the Current Status section and shows the status of the current initial or incremental cycle.
+It's located in the Current Status section and shows the status of the current initial or incremental cycle.
 This section also shows:

-- The total number of users and/groups that have been synchronized and are currently in scope for provisioning between the source system and the target system.
+- The total number of users and groups that are synchronized and currently in scope for provisioning between the source system and the target system.

 - The last time the synchronization was run.
 Synchronizations typically occur every 20-40 minutes, after an initial cycle has completed.

-- Whether or not an initial cycle has been completed.
+- The status of an initial cycle and if the cycle has been completed.

-- Whether or not the provisioning process has been placed in quarantine, and what the reason for the quarantine status is (for example, failure to communicate with target system due to invalid admin credentials).
+- The status of the provisioning process and if it's being placed in quarantine.
+The status also shows the reason for the quarantine.
+For example, a status might indicate a failure to communicate with the target system due to invalid admin credentials.

 The Current Status should be the first place admins look to check on the operational health of the provisioning job.

-All activities performed by the provisioning service are recorded in the Azure AD provisioning logs.
-You can access the provisioning logs in the Azure portal by selecting Azure Active Directory > Enterprise Apps > **Provisioning logs ** in the Activity section.
+All activities performed by the provisioning service are recorded in the Microsoft Entra provisioning logs.
+You can access the provisioning logs in the Microsoft Entra admin center.
 You can search the provisioning data based on the name of the user or the identifier in either the source system or the target system.
 For details, see Provisioning logs.

 The provisioning summary report and provisioning logs play a key role helping admins troubleshoot various user account provisioning issues.